Bethan Gwanas: Bibliography

 The following table classifies her published titles by genre (listed in order of publication) :

 Family background

-Gwanas's real surname is Evans.
-She takes the name "Gwanas" (as did her father) from the home farm of that name, built in 1838.
+Gwanas takes the name "Gwanas" (as did her father) from the home farm of that name, built in 1838.

-Gwanas's grandparents lived at "Gwanas" from 1947 until 1971 when her grandfather decided to move to the nearby town of Dolgellau.
+Gwanas's grandparents lived at Gwanas from 1947 until 1971 when her grandfather decided to move to the nearby town of Dolgellau.
 In 1971, when she was nine, her parents moved in, having previously lived locally in Dolserau Terrace, Brithdir, and prior to that in a caravan behind the farm.
 As a child Gwanas shared the attic bedroom with her two sisters, the other bedrooms being used for bed & breakfast guests.

-In 2006 her brother Geraint and his family took over Gwanas.

 Her father, Tom Evans, a baritone, has twice won the Rhuban Glas (Blue Ribbon) at the National Eisteddfod, and has sung in venues across the world, including the Sydney Opera House.
 He has released two albums, entitled Ave Maria and Encore, which include songs recorded in a number of European languages.